galazluis/playwright-trello/README.md

 API_KEY=your_api_key
 API_TOKEN=your_token
 ```
-5. Create a new Trello account (in case you don't have one already).
+5. Create a new [Trello account](https://trello.com/signup) (in case you don't have one already).
 6. Create a new board called "Test Board".
 7. Make sure the board has the following Lists: To Do, Doing, Done.
+8. Generate your [API Key and Token](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/) and place them in the .env file.

 ## GitHub Actions
-Make sure to create Actions Secrets for each environment variable stated above.
+Make sure to create [Actions Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for each environment variable stated above.
 This is used to create a .env file for the GitHub Actions executions.

 All the actions are defined in the "playwright.yml" file.
 It performs the following actions in order: